Robotics-and-Dynamical-Systems-Lab/RAS545/Final_Project/instructions.md

 ## Demonstration Judgement Criteria

-- At a minimum, it should be possible to see the state of the robot at different waypoints in the digital twin.
+- ***At a minimum***, it should be possible to see the state of the robot at different waypoints in the digital twin.
 - Physical robot movements must be alike to the digital twin.
 - End effector must always maintain a safe distance vertical distance from the plastic board. (ideally between 10 to 20 centimeters).
 - End effector should follow a path as straight as possible, and should be similar to the expected solution path.